PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

 * text_area

   This type renders a `TextArea` input control.
 This allows the user to enter multiple lines of input.
+The optional `attributes` attribute allows you to customize the size of the text area control.

 .. code-block:: yaml